arestivo/slides/markdown/javascript.md

 # Inheritance

-Inheritance can be emulated in *Javascript* by changing the prototype chain.
+Inheritance can be emulated in *JavaScript* by changing the prototype chain.

 ```javascript
 function Person(name) {